cmcuza/sst-gcn/readme.md

 ### SSP Simulation

 The code in ssp_simulation.py performs a simulation of a Stochastic Routing Algorithm in Chengdu dataset and generates statistics such as:

 * Average probability of arriving later than threshold.
-* Max probability of arriving later than threshold These values are compared against a deterministic routing algorithm.
-The results show that using Stochastic Routing Algorithms is superior to deterministic ones if the traveler's delay tolerance needs to be considered.
+* Max probability of arriving later than threshold

+These values are compared against a deterministic routing algorithm showing that using Stochastic Routing Algorithms is superior to deterministic ones if the traveler's delay tolerance needs to be considered.

 ### Reference